Nov. 29, 2016

 I started working with a coastal fish species (the mummichog or killifish, Fundulus heteroclitus) 20 years ago, using it as a model fish species to understand endocrine disruptor effects.
 It turns out, this species has some very unique properties that affect how it responds to endocrine disruptors that we still haven’t completely figured out.
 We are still looking to find our "eureka" moment; this is what makes research both fun and interesting.

-Deborah MacLatchy is also Laurier's Provost and Vice-President: Academic.
+Deborah MacLatchy is also Laurier's President and Vice-Chancellor.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×